Pareder/webrtc/speech/speech.md

 To create a data channel and ask a remote peer to join you, call the `RTCPeerConnection`'s `createDataChannel()` method.
 The peer being invited to exchange data receives a `datachannel` event (which has type `RTCDataChannelEvent`) to let it know the data channel has been added to the connection.

+If channel is the first `RTCDataChannel` created on connection, it will update the negotiation-needed flag for connection.
+All other channels created on settled connection will not trigger negotiation.

 ```javascript
 const channel = peerConnection.createDataChannel(label, options)